Top 5 Most Common Climbing Injuries

 In this blog post I will dive into the most common rock-climbing injuries that I see in the clinic.
 This includes:

 Other common presentations include wrist TFCC tears (triangular-fibrocartilage), hamstring tears and ankle sprains.
-After reading this blog you will have a better understanding of how common climbing injuries present clinically and when it is best to see a climbing physiotherapist.
+After reading this blog, you may gain a clearer idea of how climbing injuries can present and when it may be helpful to consult a climbing physiotherapist.

 Finger Pulley Injuries